vmstio/docs/content/about/search.md

+---
-# Search
+title: Search

-Search in Mastodon and the wider Fediverse can be a confusing topic.
+description: Search in Mastodon and the wider Fediverse can be a confusing topic.
+navigation:
+  icon: i-material-symbols-document-search-outline
+---

 There are two levels of search supported by Mastodon: